chemitree/game-audio-ambience-engineering-guide/docs/07-example-engine-ready-ambience-excerpts.md

 ## Summary

-This section provides a free evaluation sample designed for testing engine-ready ambience behavior in real-time audio systems.
+This evaluation sample allows testing of loop stability, dialogue compatibility, and playback behavior in real-time systems.

-Unlike generic audio previews, the included files are prepared for practical integration testing inside game engines and audio middleware, allowing developers to assess loop stability, playback behavior, and dialogue compatibility under real runtime conditions.
+It provides a practical way to verify engine-ready ambience under actual runtime conditions.

 ## Sample Overview